5 Innovative Holiday Marketing Campaigns of 2023

 3. Target‘s Digital Campaign with Media Mix Optimisation Strategy

 Target got its priorities right.
-Observing the concurrent nature of its consumers – spending more and less – the brand created a marketing strategy that catered to the mindful spending customers and also to convert those with tight pockets.
+Observing the concurrent nature of its consumers—spending more and less—the brand created a marketing strategy that catered to mindful spending customers and also converted those with tight pockets.

-The brand’s “However You Holiday, Do It For Less” campaign focuses on driving shoppers’ inspiration with a message about affordability.
-It’s promoting the seasonal assortment of day-to-day items, leveraging media mix optimisation strategies.
+The brand’s “However You Holiday, Do It For Less” campaign focuses on inspiring shoppers with a message about affordability.
+It promotes the seasonal assortment of day-to-day items, leveraging media mix optimization strategies.

-In total, the campaign encompasses over 100 spots, with creatives running across TV, digital, video, social, digital display, paid search and audio channels.
-The strategy is implemented in response to the fact that 75% of Target customers now initiate their digital shopping journeys on mobile devices, emphasising the significance of platforms such as social media.
+The campaign encompasses over 100 spots, with creatives running across TV, digital, video, social, digital display, paid search, and audio channels.
+The strategy is implemented in response to the fact that 75% of Target customers now initiate their digital shopping journeys on mobile devices, emphasizing the significance of platforms such as social media.

-In addition to prioritising dollar value, the “do it for less” message aligns with Target’s same-day services, encompassing complimentary order pick-up, drive-up options, and delivery facilitated by the retailer’s Shipt platform.
+In addition to prioritizing dollar value, the “do it for less” message aligns with Target’s same-day services, encompassing complimentary order pick-up, drive-up options, and delivery facilitated by the retailer’s Shipt platform.

 Developed with Agency Mother